zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 entity type*) associated with a set of properties such as cardinality, constraints, etc.

-Permissions can be set on entity types and relation types to control who will be able to create, read, update or delete entities and relations.
+Permissions can be set on entity types and relation definition to control who will be able to create, read, update or delete entities and relations.
+Permissions are granted to groups (to which users may belong) or using rql expression (if the rql expression returns some results, the permission is granted).

 Some meta-data necessary to the system is added to the data model.
 That includes entities like users and groups, the entities used to store the data model